chinarjoshi/acronym/README.md

 2. Standardized

-Every input command will have exactly one output alias through 5 strict naming rules, and in case of collisions asks the user if they want to use the second best name.
+Every input command will have exactly one output alias through the two strict naming rules, and in case of collisions asks the user for a custom name.

 3. Configurable